numerous-com/numerous-sdk/docs/frameworks.md

 The `frameworks` package provides framework-specific implementations of Numerous features.
 Currently, the main framework-specific function is `get_session()`, which handles user authentication by accessing session information through cookies in a way that's compatible with each framework's request handling.

-You need to add the frameworks to your project's requirements directly since they are not part of or installed with the Numerous SDK.
+You need to add the frameworks to your project's requirements directly as they are not part of or installed with the Numerous SDK.

 ## Dash